Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Evaluation Dataset

+We filter out cases where any aliases of the \sourcee{} entity \ea{} and \targete{} entity \ec{} co-occur in the same sequence that the evaluated LLM has seen during pretraining, preventing subject-object shortcuts.
+However, since pretraining sequences and/or corpora of most LLMs are often inaccessible, we approximate co-occurrences by checking document-level co-occurrences across a \textit{proxy corpus} of 4.8B unique documents (details in \S\ref{sec:impl3}).
+While this approximation cannot guarantee complete exclusion of co-occurring entities without access to exact pretraining corpora, we validate our approach using Google Search for web-wide co-occurrence verification (\S\ref{sec:search}).

-\paragraph{Data statistics} Our dataset for shortcut-free evaluation of latent multi-hop reasoning ability contains 7,232 test cases of 17 types of relation compositions connected by 4 types of bridge entities, as shown in Table~\ref{tab:dataset_stats}.
-Note that the distribution of relation compositions is imbalanced as \ea{} and \ec{} of some relation compositions frequently appear together in the same document and most of the test cases are removed by the co-occurrence-based filtering.
+\paragraph{The \dataset{} Dataset} \dataset{} contains 7,232 test cases of 17 types of relation compositions connected by 4 types of bridge entities, as shown in Table~\ref{tab:dataset_stats}.
+Note that the distribution of relation compositions is imbalanced as \ea{} and \ec{} of some relation compositions frequently appear together in the same document and most of test cases are removed by the co-occurrence-based filtering.